AnderCruz/Bank-Customers-Profile-Analysis/README.md

 # Bank Customer Segmentation Analysis

-This project was developed by **Nowa Analytics Consulting** and is part of my professional portfolio designed to demonstrate applied data science capabilities in the financial sector.
+This project was developed by **Nowa Analytics Consulting** and is part of my professional portfolio designed to demonstrate applied data science capabilities in the financial sector.This project focuses on customer segmentation to define a marketing strategy using the "Credit Card Dataset for Clustering".
+The dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.

 ## Project Overview